 b.
 A guidebook that is generally available to the general public if the insurer identifies the guidebook used as the basis for the retail cost to the first-party insured upon request;

 Again, your CCCOne report seems to meet this method.
 But Florida requires the retail cost as determined from a generally recognized used motor vehicle industry source.
 You’ll notice the law doesn’t say a “generally recognized insurance industry source.”

 CCCOne is not used by the motor vehicle industry.
 Used car dealers do not use CCCOne to determine what to sell a vehicle for.
 They do use JD Power’s database (which was formerly NADA).
 There is a cost to access the database that car dealers use.
 However, you can buy a report for a few dollars.
 The prices generated by this system are much more accurate as it includes actual sales data.
 Also, the mileage adjustments are consistently applied.

 Sometimes insurance companies try to deduct storage fees, towing fees, or other collision repair fees from your total loss settlement.
 Read this article if your insurance company is threatening to deduct storage fees from your total loss settlement.

 Our law firm represents people when their insurance company fails to pay them enough for their total loss claim.

 If your insurance company refuses to negotiate with you in good faith, we may be able to help.

 Call us at (407) 848-5800

 Irvin & Irvin always offers a free consultation.
-We may be able to help you without having to hire us.

 If you do need to hire us, we represent clients on a contingency fee.
 That means we don’t get paid unless we make a recovery for you.